photon-technologies/photon-matter-tools/mfg_tool/DEVELOPMENT_GUIDE.md

 #### Enable Development Mode

-Development mode allows you to run the latest version of esp-matter-mfg-tool from the repository.
+Development mode allows you to run the latest version of photon-matter-mfg-tool from the repository.
 If you are making any changes to the tool then in order to test the changes please follow the below steps.

 ```